 Coping During Coronavirus

 The outbreak of infectious diseases such as Covid-19 (Coronavirus) can be a stressful time.
-It is not uncommon to feel anxious or worried while listening, reading or watching the news, even if you’re at little to no risk of getting ill yourself.
-It’s important during times like these to keep track of your own physical and mental health, as well as safely stay connected to your community.
+It’s important during times like these to keep track of both your physical and your mental health.
 Know the signs of stress and when and how to seek help for yourself, as well as loved ones.